 State policymakers should use federal relief funds to invest in CCR&Rs and their ongoing work to bolster high-quality child care and provide technical assistance to families and providers.
 CCR&Rs have been key partners in responding to the pandemic (and other emergencies) by effectively distributing cleaning supplies, PPE, and resources including grants and stipends, to child care providers.
 They have taken on these emergency-related responsibilities while continuing to play a critical role in connecting parents with child care and ensuring communication flows between school districts and child care when schools have needed to suddenly close.
 They’ve also continued to play a critical role in providing technical assistance and trainings to child care providers to navigate business sustainability.

 The language included in the Consolidated Appropriations Act of 2021 explicitly encourages states to use a portion of the funds to deliver technical assistance to help providers with the implementation of new policies.
 CCR&Rs are ready to provide this assistance to providers but need additional investment to carry out a host of other necessary supports.
 States need to ensure that CCR&Rs can continue supporting emergency response and preparedness and have funds to translate necessary materials for families and providers.
-This is especially true as states begin vaccination outreach.
+This is especially true as states continue vaccination outreach.
 California has made the case for CCR&Rs to help with vaccine outreach and response to child care providers.
 In North Carolina the Division of Child Development and Early Education partnered with CCR&Rs, Smart Start and child care health consultants to get the word out to providers about the vaccine.

-To ensure relief money from both new laws is spent well, active engagement will be critical in ensuring that this funding is spent in a way that best supports the needs of local communities.
-Advocates should continue to make the challenges and needs of child care providers and families known to their state policymakers, and explain why long-term investment is needed over temporary changes.
-Stakeholders should suggest that their state make sure the needs of all providers and families are taken into consideration when considering how these federal funds are used.
+To ensure relief money from both new laws is spent well, active engagement will be critical.
+Advocates should continue to amplify the challenges and needs of child care providers and families to their state policymakers and explain why long-term investment is needed over temporary changes.
+Stakeholders should ensure the needs of all providers and families are taken into consideration when considering how these federal funds are used.
 Further, state decisions should be informed by relevant data regarding the current needs of the child care system, including data that reflects issues relating to access, affordability, and provider costs for all families and child care settings.
-Advocates can suggest that state agencies submit a survey to all providers, hold stakeholder meetings to hear from providers, or hold provider listening sessions with their governors, state administrators and legislators.
+Advocates can suggest that state agencies submit a survey to all providers (like Alaska is doing), hold stakeholder meetings to hear from providers, or hold provider listening sessions with their governors, state administrators and legislators.

-CCAoA continues to advocate for additional robust federal relief beyond this $10 billion down-payment, in addition to long-term improvements needed to address issues that existed in child care before the pandemic.
+CCAoA continues to advocate for long-term improvements needed to address issues that existed in child care before the pandemic.
 Share our policy recommendations to build a better child care system in our new report, Transforming Child Care: Cross Community Voices to Inform Change, with your state policymakers.

 - Center for Law and Social Policy’s (CLASP) COVID Relief Package Includes Some Relief for Child Care Providers